 Customer-Centric Learning: A Week in Delhi with the Nexus Accelerator

 My colleague Alan and I led a week-long in-person module on “Understanding Customers” for the Nexus Accelerator in Delhi, India.
-The US State Department funds this accelerator, run by Erik Azulay of ACIR, which brings together promising startups from across India.
+This accelerator, backed by the U.S. Department of State, is run by Erik Azulay of ACIR, who recruits promising startups from across India.

-Nexus selected us for our knowledge in helping businesses expand beyond their current markets—to new cities, regions, or countries.
-This focus on growth across borders shaped our program.
+Nexus brought in Actionworks for our knowledge in helping businesses expand beyond their current markets—to new cities, regions, or countries.
+This focus on growth across borders shaped the design and topics of the program.

 The Cohort